4 Types of Organizational Culture With Examples

 Organizational Culture

-Organizational culture refers to the shared values, beliefs, and behaviors that shape the way people work together within an organization.
-There are several models that categorize organizational culture into different types.
+Organizational culture refers to the shared values, beliefs, and behaviors shaping how people work together within an organization.
+Several models categorize organizational culture into different types.
 One commonly used model is the Competing Values Framework, which identifies four types of organizational culture based on two dimensions: flexibility vs. stability and internal vs. external focus.

 Clan Culture:

-- Description: This type of culture is characterized by a friendly and collaborative working environment.
+• Description: A friendly and collaborative working environment characterizes this type of culture.
 It emphasizes teamwork, participation, and employee development.
 Clan cultures often resemble a large family, where employees have a strong sense of loyalty and commitment.

 Adhocracy Culture: